A guide to Koh Rong Samloen

-In one of our previous articles (you can read it here) we talked about the paradisiacal island of Koh Rong Samloem.
-But even if the island isn’t too big, with so many beautiful places to choose, one may gets confuse where to stay.
+Even though Koh Rong Samloem isn’t big, with so many beautiful places to choose, one may gets confuse where to stay.
 Let’s have a look of the different parts of the island and share some tips for Koh Rong Samloem!

-One obvious place is Saracen’s bay, where the boat from Sihanoukville arrives.
-It’s a long gorgeous beach where the sand is whiter and the water is bluer.
+The boat from Sihanoukville arrives in Saracen’s Bay, a long gorgeous beach where the sand is whiter and the water is bluer.
 A bit less quieter than other parts of the island but with the advantage of having more access to basic necessities.
-For example –
+For example:

 Trendy architecture in Saracen Bay’s resorts.